 The only way to heal and move on from something or someone that has caused trauma in your life is to face your fears and resolve the unpleasant feelings and memories you’ve harbored for so long with the help of a licensed trauma psychologist.
 At Blair Wellness Group, our trauma psychologists can help those who struggle with trauma release negative feelings, build emotional resilience, and work through their barriers to happiness.
-Please contact us if you’re interested in learning more about trauma therapy and would like to schedule an appointment in Los Angeles, Beverly Hills, West Hollywood, or the surrounding area.
+Please contact us if you’re interested in learning more about therapy from a trauma therapist in Los Angeles, Beverly Hills, West Hollywood, or the surrounding area.

 What is Trauma?

 Trauma is defined as a person’s response to a deeply distressing event or series of events that are found to be physically or emotionally threatening.
 These extraordinarily stressful events can overwhelm you, make you feel helpless, and destroy your sense of security.
 Some examples include being a victim of rape or a violent attack, witnessing or being part of a terrible accident or natural disaster, and taking part in military combat.